Ironbridge

-Ironbridge is a large village in the borough of Telford and Wrekin in Shropshire, England.
+Ironbridge is a riverside village in the borough of Telford and Wrekin, Shropshire, England.
 Located on the bank of the River Severn, at the heart of the Ironbridge Gorge, it lies in the civil parish of The Gorge.
-Ironbridge developed beside, and takes its name from, The Iron Bridge, a 100 ft cast iron bridge that was built in 1779.
+Ironbridge developed beside, and takes its name from, the Iron Bridge, a 100 ft cast iron bridge that was built in 1779.

 History

-The area around Ironbridge is described by those promoting it as a tourist destination as the "Birthplace of the Industrial Revolution".
+The area around Ironbridge is described by those promoting it as a tourist destination as the "birthplace of the Industrial Revolution".
 This description is based on the idea that Abraham Darby perfected the technique of smelting iron with coke, in Coalbrookdale, allowing much cheaper production of iron.
 However, the industrial revolution did not begin in any one place.
 Darby's iron smelting was but one small part of this generalised revolution and was soon superseded by the great iron-smelting areas.
 However, the bridge – being the first of its kind fabricated from cast iron, and one of the few which have survived to the present day – remains an important symbol representative of the dawn of the industrial age.

 The grandson of the first Abraham Darby, Abraham Darby III, built the bridge – originally designed by Thomas Farnolls Pritchard – to link the two areas.
 Construction began in 1779, and the bridge opened on New Year's Day 1781.
 Soon afterwards the ancient Madeley market was relocated to the new purpose-built square and Georgian Butter Cross.
 The former dispersed settlement of Madeley Wood gained a planned urban focus as Ironbridge, the commercial and administrative centre of the Coalbrookdale coalfield.

 The Iron Bridge proprietors also built the Tontine Hotel to accommodate visitors to the new bridge and the industrial sites of the Severn Gorge.
 Across a square facing the hotel, stands Ironbridge's war memorial, which was erected in 1924.
 It is a bronze statue of a First World War soldier in marching order, sculpted by Arthur George Walker, whose signature appears as does that of A.B.
 Burton, the foundry worker who erected it.